eeliuqin/Osteoporosis-Analysis-and-Prediction-on-NHANES-Data/README.md

 - Merged all datasets by the respondent sequence number (`SEQN,` renamed to `ID`).

 ## EDA

-The prevalence of osteoporosis for men and women is affected by these metrics very differently.
+Age, race, BMI, alcohol, smoking, sleep hours, arthritis, and liver condition affected the prevalence of osteoporosis differently for men and women.

 #### The prevalence of osteoporosis was higher among women (17.57%) when compared to men (2.87%)
 <div align="center">